-The Cost of Greek Life on Campus: Weighing The Pros and Cons of Joining a Sorority or Fraternity
+The Cost of Greek Life on Campus: Pros and Cons of Joining a Sorority or Fraternity

-After all, sororities and fraternities tend to get a bad rap.
+College Greek life tends to get a bad rap.
 From hazing incidents to going viral for all the wrong reasons, pledging a sorority or fraternity can come with its pitfalls.
-However, there’s also a lot of benefits to being part of a college Greek life, from social, professional and recreational.
+However, there are also many social, professional, and recreational benefits of joining a sorority or fraternity.

-As a member of a BGLO (Black Greek Letter Organization) myself, I experienced how Greek life can be a ton of fun and inspiring.
+As a member of a BGLO (Black Greek Letter Organization), I experienced how fun and inspiring Greek life can be.

-But before making a decision to invest your time and money in a Greek organization, you should weigh the pros and cons of Greek life and consider how your participation in a frat or sorority might impact your financial future.
+Before deciding to invest your time and money in a Greek organization, you should weigh the pros and cons of Greek life on campus.

 First, let’s get a few things straight.

-Greek organizations centered around activities such as band (Kappa Kappa Psi) or academic sororities and fraternities still make social connections.
-The focus of its members, however, is on achieving professional or educational goals.
+Next, remember that not all organizations focus on the social aspect of their members.
+Greek organizations centered around activities such as band (Kappa Kappa Psi) or academics still make social connections.
+The focus of their members, however, is on achieving professional or educational goals.

 Community on Campus

-One of the most valuable things about being a part of Greek life is the connections you can make.
-Many pledges or rushes are recruited based on compatibility and like-mindedness.
-This creates an immediate bond and sense of community that can support and up-lift you while you’re away from home.
+One of the most valuable benefits of joining a sorority or fraternity is the connections you can make.
+Many pledges or rushes are recruited based on compatibility and like-mindedness, creating an immediate bond and sense of community.
+Your new community may help support and uplift you while you’re away from home.

-The famous NASA mathematician and recipient of the Presidential Medal of Freedom Katherine Johnson references her Alpha Kappa Alpha sorority sisters throughout her memoir.
-Her AKA sisters served as a support system for her after the loss of her first husband, throughout her career, and in her retirement.
+Katherine Johnson, the famous NASA mathematician and recipient of the Presidential Medal of Freedom, references her Alpha Kappa Alpha sorority sisters throughout her memoir.
+Her AKA sisters served as a support system for her after losing her first husband, throughout her career, and in her retirement.
 These connections last a lifetime and extend beyond the bounds of campus.

 Networking on Campus and with Future Employers